-Pressing Enter opens the sub-menu to show the configuration of HDDs etc on the computer's SATA Ports.
+Pressing Enter opens the sub-menu to show the configuration of a optical Device/ HDD on the computer's SATA Ports.

-System/Extended Memory: (Main Menu)
+CPU/ME FW Version / System/ Extended Memory: (Main Menu)

-This item contains information on the system memory, and is not user configurable.
+This item contains information on the CPU type and system memory, and is not user configurable.
 The system will auto detect the amount of memory installed.

-MB Series / BIOS Revision / KBC/EC firmware Revision
+MB Series / BIOS Revision / KBC/EC firmware Revision / MAC Address: (Main Menu)